jcraane/personal-blog-hugo/content/post/2025-16-01-firebase-jwt-ktor-part-2.md

 Now that our native user is associated with a Firebase user, how do we obtain the currently authenticated user in our application logic?

-For this, we can use  **Kotlin** **context receivers.
-Instead** of passing the authenticated user down through function parameters, **Kotlin** **context receivers** simplify access to the current authenticated user.
+For this, we can use  **Kotlin** **context receivers.** Instead of passing the authenticated user down through function parameters, **Kotlin** **context receivers** simplify access to the current authenticated user.
 Here’s an example of how this works when handling tags for the authenticated user.

 ### Example: Adding Tags for an Authenticated User

-In this implementation, a tag object is linked to the authenticated user stored in a database. this funciton uses  **context receivers** to obtain the authenticated user without passing this user explicitly through function parameters.
+In this implementation, a tag object is linked to the authenticated user stored in the database. this funciton uses  **context receivers** to obtain the authenticated user without passing this user explicitly through function parameters.

 ```kotlin
 context(AuthenticatedUser)